Lex Luthor: Year of the Villain

 Lex Luthor's childhood is fleshed out further in the pages of Justice League.
 Before he ever met Clark Kent, it is said his father Lionel Luthor was a scientist working with the Legionnaires Club, an organization created by the immortal villain Vandal Savage to unlock the secrets of the universe.
 At one point, Lionel is able to reach through space and time to bring a Martian child named J'onn J'onzz to Earth.
 Lex and J'onn form a brief friendship.
 When the Blackhawks attacks the operations of the Legionnaires' Club, Lex sends J'onn back home to Mars to protect him.
 Many years later, he will meet J'onn again when the alien operates on Earth as the Martian Manhunter.
 To protect his secrets, Vandal Savage has Lionel's memories altered.
 As a result of this psychological trauma, Lionel becomes a "broken man" and an alcoholic.
 Lex comes to hate his father and only feels family love for his sister Lena, who is increasingly ill and whom he wishes to help.

 After the universal barrier known as the Source Wall is broken during the events of "No Justice," Luthor forms a new Legion of Doom to track down the secrets that were once pursued by the Legionnaires' Club, discovering they are connected to the god-like Perpetua, Mother of Forgers.
 In the Year of the Villain special, Luthor commits suicide to gain favor with Perpetua, who resurrects him as her acolyte/child, becoming a powerful Martian/human hybrid called Apex Lex.
 He then offers power to many DC Universe villains.
+Luthor is eventually betrayed by Perpetua and Batman Who Laughs, who depowers him and sends him back to Earth with Mercy.

+Infinite Frontier

+Lex Luthor makes guest appearances in Joshua Williamson's Batman run, trying to convince Bruce Wayne to work with him in dealing with an enemy name Abyss.
+Black Adam recruits Lex and the Legion of Doom during Dark Crisis event after Pariah uses his Dark Army to seemingly kill the Justice League.
+Deathstroke manages to corrupt Lex Luthor, and Lex fights against the heroes in the climatic battle, before escaping after the Deathstroke is defeated.